 Rolex – A Rise in Cost is a Rise in Value

 Let’s revisit some of our key figures.
 Even with inflation, a 1950s Submariner would cost around £1100 today; however, we can see that the modern Rolex Submariner in Yellow Gold is actually currently priced around £29,500 while a Submariner OysterSteel is £6450.00.

-This rise isn’t inflation, but it is directly attributable to the level of research and development that Rolex has poured into their watches.
-Yes, they can play with colours and materials, but, at the same time, they are also pushing the boundaries of the materials that they use.
-OysterSteel is not a Rolex invention, but the brand has taken steel from the 904L family – normally reserved for surgical use- and almost appropriated it as their own through clever brand wording.
-Nevertheless, while Rolex didn’t create the 904L alloy used in OysterSteel, they certainly have polished it to perfection and created strong, durable and corrosion-resistant watches that endure the test of time.
+This rise isn’t inflation, but it is directly attributable to the level of research development that Rolex has poured into its watches.
+Yes, they can play with colours materials, but at the same time, they are also pushing the boundaries of the materials that they use.
+OysterSteel is not a Rolex invention, but the brand has taken steel from the 904L family – normally reserved for surgical use- almost appropriated it as their own through clever brand wording.
+Nevertheless, while Rolex didn’t create the 904L alloy used in OysterSteel, they certainly have polished it to perfection created strong, durable corrosion-resistant watches that endure the test of time.

 Rolex – Get Out More Than You Put In

-Here’s the rub with Rolex – it is probable that you will get out, often considerably, more than you put in.
+Here’s the rub with Rolex – you will probably get out, often considerably, more than you put in.
 When you’re thinking about buying a luxury item, there are not many others that measure well against a Rolex.
-With a Rolex, you can buy it, love it, wear it, leave it to the next generation and still get an expert valuation of your asset from Suttons and Robertsons.
-With a Rolex, the question isn’t if it is a good investment; the question is what percentage return on investment can I look forward to.
+With a Rolex, you can buy it, love it, wear it, leave it to the next generation still get an expert valuation of your asset from Suttons and Robertsons.
+With a Rolex, the question isn’t if it is a good investment; the question is what percentage return on investment I can look forward to.